Six HHMI scientists have been elected to membership in the Institute of Medicine.

 Current active IOM members elect new members from a slate of candidates nominated for their professional achievement and commitment to service.
 A diversity of talent among members is assured by the Institute's charter, which requires that at least one-quarter be selected from fields outside the health professions—such as the natural, social and behavioral sciences; law; engineering; and the humanities.

-The HHMI investigators newly elected to the Institute of Medicine are:
+The HHMI scientists newly elected to the Institute of Medicine are: